Italy

 On 7 December, Capitano Aurili took command of the 90a Squadriglia after Tenente Giovanni Guiducci.

 At 17:55 on 8 December, twelve British bombers identified as Bristol Blenheims, arrived over Benina airfield without any alarm.
 From 1500 metres altitude they attacked the airstrip, the hangars and the dispersed fighters.
 Despite the low visibility (due to the clouds covering the twilight lights and the rising moon), Capitano Aurili, CO of the 90a Squadriglia, took off alone, avoiding many incendiary bombs that were burning amidst the airstrip.
-When he reached the same height as the British bombers, which was starting on a second pass, Aurili attacked and fired on the first two vics of enemy bombers (six aircraft).
+When he reached the same height as the British bombers, which were starting on a second pass, Aurili attacked and fired on the first two vics of enemy bombers (six aircraft).
 One of the bombers was seen to crash south of Regima by two land observers.

 At 18:40, Aurili tried to land in total absence of light.
 Arriving too fast he lost his landing gear and crash-landed.
 He was slightly wounded in the face and the CR.42 was RD.

 Some minutes after Aurili’s landing, Benina suffered another heavy air attack made by a reportedly 20 Vickers Wellingtons attacking in subsequent waves until 20:30.
 The damage to the airstrip and that suffered by the fighters of the alarm section prevented any scramble against these raiders.
-The British bombers were in fact six Wellingtons from 70 Squadron led by Wing Commander Webb, which attacked from 19:00 to 20:00, claiming buildings destroyed and aircraft bombed and machine gunned.
-No losses were suffered and all the bombers were back at Fuka at 23:30.

 In the end, the 90a Squadriglia suffered five planes RS (apart from the RD fighter of Aurili).
-The S.79s of the 33o Gruppo suffered heavily with one bombers written off and seven slightly damaged (RS) together with an S.81 (possibly an aircraft from the 54o Gruppo).
+The SM 79s of the 33o Gruppo suffered heavily with one bombers written off and seven slightly damaged (RS) together with an S.81 (possibly an aircraft from the 54o Gruppo).
 Two hangars were also hit and two men wounded.

-Aurili received a written commendation for his behaviour during this attack and his scramble under the bombs (curiously while trying the same kind of action his predecessor (Capitano Renzo Maggini) suffered the wounds that finally prevented him to take part in the campaign).
+Aurili received a written commendation for his behaviour during this attack and his scramble under the bombs (curiously while trying the same kind of action his predecessor, Capitano Renzo Maggini, suffered the wounds that finally prevented him to take part in the campaign).

 At 21:30, Capitano Maggini and Capitano Aurili started from Benina to reach Benghazi in a Fiat 1100 staff car of the Army and suffered a serious car accident in the process.
 Maggini died on the night between the 9 and 10 December because of the fractures suffered during this accident, while Aurili remained critically wounded (but eventually survived).